-- End of spring, beginning of summer: Grass pollen
+- End of spring and the beginning of summer: grass pollen

 Hay fever is more common than you think.
-It may affect one in five people at least once in their lifetime, though studies suggest that the condition may ease with age.
+It may affect 1 in 5 people at least once in their lifetime, though studies suggest that the condition may ease with age.

-While there is no cure for hay fever, there are medications out there that may relieve the symptoms.
+While there is no cure for hay fever (boo), there are medications out there that may relieve the symptoms.
 Common symptoms can include

 - Running or blocked nose